obidano/document_previews_app/README.md

 # Document Preview Application

-A modern Angular 19 application for uploading and previewing various document types including Word documents, PDFs, images, and ODF files.
+A modern Angular 19 application for uploading and previewing various document types including Word documents, PDFs, images, and ODF files, with a Node.js backend for file storage and management.

 ## Features